vickyhella/vickyhella.github.io/docs/programming-languages/python/import-modules.md

 ## Give a Module an Alias

-Similarly, ou can also give your module an alias:
+Similarly, you can also give your module an alias:

 ```python
 import module1 as module_1